 Australorp Personality and Temperament

-Owners of Austrolorps report they are generally gentle and friendly birds.
-Unlike some breeds of chickens that engage in fierce inter-chicken harassment or seem to hate people, these birds generally get along well with other chickens and seem to enjoy interacting with people.
+Owners of Australorps report they are generally gentle and friendly birds.
+Unlike some breeds of chickens that engage in fierce interchicken harassment or seem to hate people, these birds generally get along well with other chickens and seem to enjoy interacting with people.

 How to take care of Australorp?

-Austrolorps are a generally healthy, robust breed and there are no known genetic health issues in the breed to be concerned about.
+Australorps are a generally healthy, robust breed, and there are no known genetic health issues in the breed to be concerned about.

 It is important to be aware that chickens are delicious, a fact well-known by a large number of predators, including raccoons, weasels, foxes, snakes, cats, and hawks.
 Most of these predators only go looking for chicken snacks at night.

 In order to keep your backyard chickens alive, you need to provide a very secure, safe coop for them to retreat into at night for safety.
-Chickens rapidly learn the routine and will put themselves into the coop at night after foraging all day.
+Chickens can be trained to learn the routine and will return to the coop at night after foraging all day.

 Tips for Raising Australorp Chickens

 You have three options for obtaining chickens: buy fertile hatching eggs and an incubator to hatch them out and then brood them, buy chicks and brood them, or buy adult birds from someone local.
 Most backyard chicken owners opt for buying chicks from a local farm/feed store (usually the same place that they buy their chicken feed from) and brooding them.